-This is the fifth year that the organizations have teamed up to organize these “micro adventures”.
-Over the last four years the hikes have attracted hundreds of locals and visitors.
+This is the sixth year that the organizations have teamed up to organize these “micro adventures”.
+Over the last five years the hikes have attracted hundreds of locals and visitors.

 “The hikes bring out locals, guests from the motel and the campground, and visitors to the area who are all interested in learning more about Nevada City’s rich history,” explains Erin Thiem, owner of the Inn Town Campground, and curator of Visit Nevada City on Instagram.
 “Because of the variety of hikes over the year, we’ve had repeat guests and as well as a range of folks who join us just once.”